learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 # My Little Rainbow - Lab

 ## Introduction
-In this lab, we're going to make a rainbow with HTML `<div>` elements.
-And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS, and importing stylesheets.
+In this lab, you're going to make a rainbow with HTML `<div>` elements.
+Through this process, you'll learn about HTML elements, CSS styling, CSS selectors, how color works in CSS and importing stylesheets.
 That might sound like a lot but it isn't.

-Before we start, here's some basic info about HTML and CSS.
+Before you start, here's some basic info about HTML and CSS.
 Skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.

 ## Objectives
 You will be able to: